DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/README.md

 This code is/was originally from: [Chalice-PynamoDB-Docker-Starter-Kit](https://github.com/DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/)

-This repo makes a great bootstrap/starter kit to help you get started with AWS's [DynamoDB](https://aws.amazon.com/dynamodb/), Python's [PynamoDB](https://github.com/pynamodb/PynamoDB/), and AWS's [Chalice](https://github.com/aws/chalice) quickly which orchestrates creating and deploying an REST API on AWS Lambda.
-Combined, this makes a  easy to use boilerplate for architecting an application on AWS using technologies that are serverless-friendly and operate at very little cost.
+This repo makes a great bootstrap/starter kit to help you get started with AWS's [DynamoDB](https://aws.amazon.com/dynamodb/), Python's [PynamoDB](https://github.com/pynamodb/PynamoDB/), and [AWS's Chalice](https://github.com/aws/chalice) quickly which orchestrates creating and deploying an REST API on [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS API Gateway](https://aws.amazon.com/api-gateway/) via [Chalice](https://github.com/aws/chalice).
+Combined, this makes an easy to use boilerplate for architecting an application on AWS using technologies that are serverless-friendly and operate at very little cost.

 This is my personal boilerplate for numerous personal and professional serverless applications on AWS.